REPLAY HOCKEY LEAGUE

 B. During the offseason any league member may suggest procedure or rule changes to the Board of Directors by June 1st (or a date set by the commissioner) following the prior season.
 All proposals that are submitted must be fully thought out changes to current rules or additions to the rules for the Board to consider them (don't just throw out ideas without thinking them through).

-D. In the case of clarifications the Board will decide if it would constitute a major change of policy in which case it will go on the ballot.
+D. In the case of clarifications the Commissioner and Review Board will decide if it would constitute a major change of policy in which case it will go on the ballot.
 If the Board deems it a minor change or just a wording clarification then no vote is necessary.

 E. The Commissioner will then make all necessary changes and additions and post the new constitution before the start of the annual Rookie/Free Agent Draft but all rules will take effect with the first day of the new regular season.